An essential element of flight safety

 A Unit Load Device (ULD) is either an aircraft pallet and pallet net combination, or an aircraft container.
 ULDs are removable aircraft parts subject to strict civil aviation authorities’ requirements from design, testing, production, and operations, to repair and maintenance.
 An airworthy ULD must be structurally capable of restraining the loads and providing adequate protection to the aircraft systems and structure during flight.

-ULDs are the only aircraft parts that leave the control of the airline and return after passing through many unregulated hands, as most ULD operations are outsourced to ground service providers.
-Together with the increasing demands for "shipper-built ULD" from shippers and freight forwarders, it has become critically challenging for airlines to control and supervise the ULD operations.
+ULDs are the only aircraft parts that leave the control of the airline, return after passing through many unregulated hands, and have an impact on flight safety.
+As most ULD operations are outsourced to ground service providers, together with the increasing demands for "shipper-built ULD" from shippers and freight forwarders, it has become critically challenging for airlines to control and supervise the safety compliance in ULD operations.